 Getting started with Prezi Video

 Set up Prezi Video with these step-by-step instructions and watch our on-demand Prezi Video trainings for teaching and working remotely.
-You can also get inspired by watching our favorite videos on Prezi, many of which feature teachers taking online learning in their own hands.
+You can also get inspired by watching our favorite videos on Prezi, many of which feature teachers taking virtual learning in their own hands.

 We hope you find Prezi Video and the various tools we’ve pointed to a welcome resource as you transition to online lessons.